Getting Started

 console.log(`Intent from resource:`, result.payload.intent);

-} else if (result.type === 'notification') {
+} else if (result.type === 'notify') {

 console.log(`Notification from resource:`, result.payload.message);